tovernaar123/AspenPyLib/README.md

 ## about the project

 The initial goal of this project is improving the user friendliness of reading and writing data from and to an Aspen Plus project file (.apw) from Python and making it usable with the [OpenPyTEA](https://github.com/pbtamarona/OpenPyTEA) package.
-When this initial goal is completed the package will also add optimisation fuctions to optimise the TEA.
+When the initial goal is completed, we will also add optimisation fuctions to optimise outputs of the TEA.

 ## Usage / instalation